Anti-smoking advocates bemoan “faltering” pace of FDA action

 WASHINGTON — It seemed like a new era in the half-century battle against the deadly toll of tobacco: U.S. health officials for the first time would begin regulating cigarettes, chew and other products responsible for a half-million American deaths annually.

-“The decades-long effort to protect our children from the harmful effects of smoking has finally emerged victorious,” said President Barack Obama, in a speech before signing the 2009 measure into law.
+“The decades-long effort to protect our children from the harmful effects of smoking has finally emerged victorious,” then President Barack Obama said in a speech before signing the 2009 measure into law.

 But a decade later, health advocates say the Food and Drug Administration has yet to put in place the most sweeping changes envisioned by Congress.
 Efforts to bolster cigarette warnings and ban harmful ingredients have been stymied by tobacco companies.
 And the pace of progress is so slow that the FDA now faces lawsuits from its traditional allies: anti-smoking groups who are suing the agency to take action.